VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog0intro.md

 my_numbers = [x + 1 for x in my_numbers]
 ```

+Though that's only a small block of code.
+Most problems will be much larger and abstract, and have wildly ranging solutions.
+This leads in to the next point,

 ### 3. Because making decisions before you know everything is hard

 For the above example, say you thought that list would only ever have two numbers in it, so you do go with the first solution.
 Then, you realize down the line, that, oh, no, that list is actually going to have 100 numbers in it, so you write it with `my_numbers = [x + 1 for x in my_numbers]`, but then, later, you find out you need to add 10 *if*  the number is greater than 100.
 Then you find out this list might have nothing in it (just be empty) in a special case, in which case you need to put a special value in it.